Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 HOW MUCH MONEY TO BRING

 The unit of currency in Vietnam is the Vietnamese Dong (VND).
-Vietnam is an inexpensive country even by Southeast Asian standards.
-It’s about the same as Cambodia, maybe even cheaper.
-Assuming you’ll be sharing a hotel room with one other person and staying only in Ho Chi Minh City for a couple of days, then a budget of around VND 700,000 per day should be plenty.
-This takes into account your hotel room, meals, transportation, pocket wifi rental, museum entrance fees, and some light shopping.
-If you plan on doing any guided tours, then please take that into account when setting your budget.
+Vietnam is an inexpensive country.
+We found it to be on par with Cambodia, perhaps even cheaper.
+Assuming you’ll be sharing a hotel room with one other person and staying only in Ho Chi Minh City for a couple of days, then a budget of around VND 700,000 per day should be enough.
+This factors in your hotel room, meals, transportation, pocket wifi rental, museum entrance fees, and some light shopping.

 WHERE TO EXCHANGE CURRENCY

 The best places to exchange currency in Vietnam are at banks and gold/jewelry shops.
-We exchanged currency at a gold shop in Hanoi and at a bank in Saigon and rates from both were excellent.
+We tried both and they were excellent.
 I think the gold shop may have been better but not by much.
 In Saigon, the gold/jewelry shops around Ben Thanh Market are said to offer the best rates.

 I’ve read that you can exchange currency at some hotels as well, but the rates generally aren’t good or they charge you an additional fee for the service.
 Same goes for the airport.
 If you’ll be arriving at Tan Son Nhat Airport and need to exchange currency, then change a small amount there, just enough to get you into the city, and change the rest at a bank or gold shop.

 Alternatively, you can also withdraw VND from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
-In my experience, my ATM card works in some machines but not in others.
+The rates are competitive but be sure to advise your bank you’ll be using your ATM card abroad so you don’t run into any problems.
+In my experience, my ATM card works in some machines but not all.

 WHERE TO STAY: M2C+ Cafe